 (Please note: Rehabs.com strives to provide you with the most updated information on each carriers' addiction insurance coverage but policy changes and errors do occur.
 Please check with your insurance carrier directly to confirm coverage levels.
 Rehabs.com is an informational site only and is not affiliated or sponsored by Blue Cross Blue Shield.)

 Does Blue Cross Blue Shield Insurance Cover Treatment for Heroin Addiction?

-Individuals using Heroin will likely experience both short and long term effects.
-According to the National Institute on Drug Abuse, the long term effects can be addiction, infectious diseases, liver and kidney disease as well as other medical problems.
-Blue Cross Blue Shield (BCBS) is an insurance provider that has been providing excellent medical coverage in many different medical fields for several years, and may include coverage for Heroin addiction.
-Your policy and the State that you live in will probably determine the type of coverage that you may be able to utilize.
+Individuals using heroin will likely experience both short- and long-term effects.
+According to the National Institute on Drug Abuse, the long-term effects can include addiction, infectious diseases, liver and kidney disease as well as other medical problems.
+Blue Cross Blue Shield (BCBS) is a nationwide network of insurance providers that offer a wide range of plans and levels of coverage, many of which may include treatment for heroin addiction.
+Your specific policy will lay out the details of exactly the amount of coverage available to you.

 Type of Rehabs Blue Cross Blue Shield Will Pay For

-Blue Cross Blue Shield covers different forms of rehab treatment.
-Depending on your plan, you may receive coverage for inpatient therapy, outpatient therapy or other options like luxury and executive plans.
+Some Blue Cross Blue Shield plans cover the different forms of rehab treatment and addiction therapy.
+Depending on your plan, you may be covered for inpatient therapy, outpatient therapy, or other options like luxury and executive facilities.

 How Much of the Treatment Costs Will Be Covered by Blue Cross Blue Shield?

 This will depend on your particular state and policy.
 If your coverage is provided through your employer, then you should find a close correlation between the types of coverage you would have for standard medical treatment.
 If you have obtained private Blue Cross Blue Shield coverage, then check to see what it will cover for mental health and addiction issues.
 Your chosen rehab center should be able to help you decipher this in accordance with what it offers.